 Even if you’re including the kiddos in your hobby, your family is engaged in something that you enjoy and choose to do rather than participating in a child-centric activity.

-2. Stress Relief – Whether you’re pounding the pavement for miles or just tuning out the noise of the world with your crafting project, you can decompress by engaging in one or more activities in my list of hobbies for women.
+2. Stress Relief – Whether you’re pounding the pavement for miles or just tuning out the noise of the world with your crafting project, you can decompress by engaging in one or more activities in my master list of hobbies for women.
+Most of us are searching for more work-life balance or a break from young children.
+An enjoyable hobby is a great tool for finding both.

-3. Enrichment – Hobbies grow you as a person.
+3. Enrichment – Hobbies are a great way to grow yourself as a person.
 Learning new things, broadening your social circle, and getting some much-needed exercise, all contribute to your physical and mental health.
 Even if you try something from this list of hobbies for women, then decide it isn’t for you, you still reaped those benefits!

 Be Realistic -Before my kids were born I enjoyed horseback riding lessons.
 I don’t own a horse or have enough space or money to maintain one, and the closest source of western riding lessons is an hour’s drive from my home.